-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact 3.4 .10 - Hydrology and Water Quality Wou ld the Project: a.
-Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? b.
-Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the Project may impede sustainable groundwater management of the basin?
-C. Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would? i.
-Result in substantial erosion or siltation on- or off-site; Substantially increase the rate or amount of surface runoff in a manner that would result in flooding on- or off- site; iii.
-Create or contribute runoff water that would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or iv.
-Impede or redirect flood flows? $\boxtimes$ d.
-In flood hazard, tsunami, or seiche zones, risk release of pollutants due to Project inundation? e.
-Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact 3.4 .10 - HYDROLOGY AND WATER QUALITY Wou ld the e Project: a. wa: sub late any water quality standards or ste discharge requirements or otherwise estantially degrade surface or ground ter quality? $\boxtimes$ b.
+Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the Project may impede sustainable groundwater management of the basin? $\boxtimes$ C. Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would? i.
+Result in substantial erosion or siltation on- or off-site; ii.
+Substantially increase the rate or amount of surface runoff in a manner that would result in flooding on- or off-site; $\boxtimes$ iii.
+Create or contribute runoff water that would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or ⊠ iv.
+Impede or redirect flood flows? $\boxtimes$ d. risł flood hazard, tsunami, or seiche zones, c release of pollutants due to Project ndation? e. a w of the first of th